brauliocoronelwc-commits/seo-data-automation-challenge/README.md

 → Keyword Attention Detection
 → Automated Excel Reporting

-The workflow is divided into two sections:
+The workflow is divided into two sections.

-### Task 1 — Data Cleaning, Merge & Analysis
+## Task 1 — Data Cleaning, Merge & Analysis

 The script: